HenrikWikland/Programvaruutveckling-projekt/README.md

 * `$()`: executes this command and substitutes its output.

 Purpose: This is useful when working with serial devices (like Arduino or other USB-connected hardware).
 By adding yourself to the device's group, you gain permission to access `/dev/ttyACM0` without needing sudo every time.

+## Features

+- [x] US 1.1: As a user, I want to see a boot screen to display the current program version and team number for at least 3 seconds.
+- [x] US 1.2: As a user, I want to see the weather forecast in terms of temperature for the next 24 hours for my selected city on the starting screen.
+- [x] US 1.2B: As a user, I want to see temperature and weather conditions with symbols (e.g., clear sky, rain, snow, thunder) for the next 24 hours on the starting screen.

+- [x] US 2.1: As a user, I want a menu to navigate between diPerent screens using the two buttons, like forecast and settings screen.
+- [x] US 2.2: As a user, I want to access the menu (overview of screens) from anywhere in the program.
+- [x] US 2.2B: As a user, I want to access the menu from anywhere in the program by holding both buttons simultaneously.

+- [x] US 3.1: As a user, I want to have a menu option and screen to view historical weather data.
+- [x] US 3.2: As a user, I want to view historical temperature data (latest months) for a selected city and interact with the graph.
+- [x] US 3.2B: : As a user, I want to interact with the historical graph using the two buttons to:
+  * View 7 days of data.
+  * Scroll backward or forward by 1 day.

+- [x] US 4.1: As a user, I want to access a settings menu to configure weather data display options.
+- [x] US 4.2: As a user, I want to select weather parameters (e.g., temperature, humidity, wind speed) in the settings menu to customize the historical graph.
+- [x] US 4.3: As a user, I want to select diSerent cities to view their weather data for the historical data and starting screen forecast.
+- [x] US 4.4: As a user, I want to reset settings to default via a menu option.
+- [x] US 4.5: As a user, I want to change my default city and weather parameter, so they are automatically selected when I start the device.
+- [x] US 4.6: As a user, I want the microcontroller to store my default settings so that they are retained even after a restart.

+- [ ] US 5.1: As a user, I want to access a menu option and screen to view the weather forecast for all of Sweden.
+- [ ] US 5.2: As a user, I want to see the forecast for each administrative area of Sweden (“Landskap”) on a map, with:
+  * Color-coded temperature zones.
+  * Weather symbols for each area.
+  * A looped animation displaying the hourly forecast for the next 24 hours.